Peyman-Borhani/Work-Plan/README.md

 ▪ Global marketing => Most used platform of the user base is instagram. (easy access/availability)

 ▪ Local Marketing =>  Example: positive educational products can be offered to schools.

+▪ Review similar products: 1. current products market  -  2. few competitor products  -  3. few different products in same category.

+# Honest Advertisement Regulations

+▪ Advertisement must be user-friendly and not abusive.

+▪ Hidden/Non present when user is in the middle of the main task.

+▪ If ad is in app, then acceptable sections to present are: Intro, Exit, credits, setting, configuration, edit pages.

+▪ Related: ad must have at least some relation to the user, App, product category, preferences.

+▪ Informative, well presented, describe facts/specs/benefits, not false or stupid videos.

+▪ If ad owned by the company itself the ad information must be accurate and tested by company/users.

+▪ Short duration: limited presentation time, possible to skip.

+▪ Same view as final product, non fake display, non seductive, or tricky attraction.

+Ad owner feed-back:
+▪ Present ratings and stats in real-time, Stats summary: number of users, expert Ratings, number of confirmed purchases by ad.